Create a Website Account - Manage notification subscriptions, save form progress and more.

 Contact the appraisal district in your county.

 The Department of Transportation and Engineering maintains road in the un-incorporated area that has been approved by Commissioners Court.
 You can complete a "Request for Assistance" form and all our roads that we maintain will be available for you to select from.
-If the road you are looking for is not found in the list, you can complete a request under the "Not a County Road" or give us a call at 940-349-3430 and we will help you determine who’s jurisdiction the road is in.
+If the road you are looking for is not found in the list, you can give us a call at 940-349-3430 and we will help you determine who’s jurisdiction the road is in.

 The interactive Landmark Map can help you determine if your road is county maintained as well.
 Just turn on the transportation layer and all the county maintained roads will be displayed in either blue or green.